[Quick Explanation] How to Rotate MySQL's slow.log File

 SHOW GLOBAL VARIABLES LIKE '%query_time%';

-+-----------------+----------+ | Variable_name | Value | +-------------- ---+----------+ | long_query_time | 1.000000 | +-----------------+----------+ 1 row in set (0.01 sec)
++-----------------+----------+ | Variable_name | Value | +-----------------+----------+ | long_query_time | 1.000000 | +-----------------+----------+ 1 row in set (0.01 sec)

-Turn on slow query log output settings
+Turn on the slow query log output setting

 SET GLOBAL slow_query_log = 'ON';